Goodsmileduck/kubernetes-whatsapp/README.md

 This chart bootstraps a single node or multiconnect WhatsApp Business API deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+### Some features available in chart comparing to official manifests:

+- Ingress resource
+- Provides preconfigured database deployment (mysql/postgres)
+- Might be configured to use shared storages (EFS/NFS/Ceph) for media files
+- Changes admin password after installation (still in development)
+- Web deployment has livenessProbe based on WA_API_KEY
+- Database upgrades runs on any helm release upgrade
+- Cronjob which delete media files by schedule from volume

 ## Prerequisites

 - Kubernetes 1.9+